Where Do I Belong?

 There's also a common misuse of the term "house" vs. "home."
 A "house" is a building or structure used for human habitat.
 A "home" is a place of emotional connection where one feels comfortable, safe and a sense of belonging.

 Before anyone starts judging about "first world problems," let's cut to the point.
 There's a lot at stake financially, physically, emotionally.
 Many modern snowbirds are middle class and have worked, sacrificed and saved their entire lives to achieve this goal -- it isn't a lifestyle exclusively for the wealthy.
+Nor is it a lifestyle that anyone takes for granted.
+It's a conscious choice to be a snowbird.

 It makes no difference if you own or rent your home -- just ask a child.
 They don't own their home, but they sure know if they feel they are "home."
 The emotions of one's "home" are the same for everyone, regardless of age, marital status, geographical location, ownership or the size of one's bank account.
 If you have a lot or a little, recognizing and acknowledging the psychological issues of living in two homes can provide a huge advantage to feeling well adjusted vs. floundering.